kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_GetStarted.md

 Please follow these instructions carefully to make sure the integration is successful.
 The article also shows you how to create a  [player](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/Player.java) using [PlayerConfig](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/PlayerConfig.java).

-In addition, you'll also learn how to receive a PlayerConfig.Media object with the help of the built-in [MockMediaProvider](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/backend/mock/MockMediaProvider.java).
+In addition, you'll also learn how to receive a PlayerConfig.Media object using the built-in [MockMediaProvider](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/backend/mock/MockMediaProvider.java).

 By following these simple steps, you'll be able to create your own player and start using it immediately.